Relic'ing: Techniques

 There is no single established method for relic'ing or aging a guitar, and many luthiers maintain their methods as a trade secret.
 Most relic'ing is done by hand, resulting in each guitar being unique.
 Luthiers use tools as varied as sandpaper, steel wool, bathroom cleaner, coffee, razor blades, and hair dryers, among other things.
 Tom Murphy of Gibson's Custom Shop often relies on atypical items, such as old car keys and even a railroad spike, the latter for altering the texture on the back of guitar necks.
 Common techniques include extensive exposure to sunlight to fade paint colors and subjecting the guitar to sharp temperature changes to create cracks in the cellulose finish, which can also be mimicked with razor blades.
 Aging hardware like the bridge and pickup covers can be accomplished by brushing them with steel wool or placing them in boxes with hard items like nails and shaking the box.

 Relic'ing is considered a difficult process to do convincingly.
 In a multi-part DIY guide, Premier Guitar noted that many guitarists "overdo" relic'ing, in large part because they often have little to no experience with actual vintage guitars and are thus not familiar with the nuances of an older guitar's condition.
+Murphy likewise described many early relic'ing techniques as "low-tech brutality" that could easily "get a little out of hand."
+Guitar World noted however that techniques have since become more advanced, with tools like cooling chambers and special lacquer formulations, and described modern relic'ing as "where art collides with science."